wolfborg/HighLow/README.md

-"Maze"
+"HighLow"
 =====================================================================
 Author: Derek Chaplin

 Description:
-For my implementation of a Stack ADT using an array, I made a maze game which uses stacks.
-The program will allow the user to solve the maze as well as have an option to allow the computer to solve it.
+For my implementation of a Stack ADT using an array, I made a high/low card game which uses stacks.
+The program will allow the user to play a card game in which the goal is to guess whether the current card's value will be either higher or lower than the next card's value until the user reaches the last card in the deck and wins.
-It also will have a graphic interface using JFrames and the user can control their in-game movements using the WASD or arrow keys.

 Goals:
--Users can solve several maze games.
--Users can have the computer solve maze games.
+Users can play a game of high/low.
+Users can play as many games as they want.
+Program will keep track of the user's highest score each session.
--Program will have a graphic user interface.
+Program will have a graphic user interface.
--Implements Stack ADT using an array.
+Implements Stack ADT using an array.
--Has the capability to have more mazes added.